goiaba/ShapeAreaMeter/README.md

     - Scaling polygons and groups up or down by a factor:
         - All the options except 2 are using the scale functionality.

+#Design Decisions

+Besides the the base classes, we have a trait Shape that specifies what behaviors different shapes should implement.
+All the important behaviors were defined as methods in the Shape trait and implemented by the classes that extends it.

+Extending Shape are Rectangle, Polygon, Location and Group classes.

+Rectangle is a special case of Polygon that should have exactly four sides with paired sides having the same size.
+This class exists because we always know how to calculate the exact area of a rectangle, and this information is required to calculate the area of an irregular shape.

+Location implements the Decorator design pattern to add functionality (in this case, position information) to a simple Shape.

+Group implements the Composite design pattern to add the possibility to represent hierarchy of shapes.

+BoundingBox is the object responsible by defining the smallest rectangle parallel to the axes that encloses the entire Shape.
+It could be called as a function instead of a method as we just call it from another class.

 #Usage

 To run the tests: